How much do surrogates make?

 My significant other doesn't seem on board with my being a surrogate.
 Can I still move forward?

 We are sorry but we require that all surrogates and egg donors in our program have the full support of their husband or partner.
 If you are not married, you must have a support person in place that can help you out in the event of an emergency.

 If I have a sexually-transmitted disease/infection (STI/STD), can I still be a carrier?

 Some STIs/STDs will disqualify you.
 HIV and Hepatitis (or any others that could be communicated to a fetus/baby) would disqualify you, whereas others, such as genital warts and genital herpes, may not.
-Please note that if you are experiencing an outbreak of genital herpes close to delivery we would request that you have a c-section and follow the advice of your primary obstetrician.

 I am currently pregnant.
 Can I be a surrogate mother to the child I am carrying?